Triple Crown Records

 Triple Crown Records is a New York–based rock music record label created in 1997 by Fred Feldman.
 The label features such artists as The Receiving End of Sirens and The Dear Hunter, and launched the career of Brand New in 2001.
-It is a part of the Eastwest family of record labels, a subsidiary of Warner Music Group, and is distributed by the Alternative Distribution Alliance.
+It is a part of the East West family of record labels, a subsidiary of Warner Music Group, and is distributed by the Alternative Distribution Alliance.